yogin/resque_redis_composite/README.md

 Requirements
 ------------

-Currently working and tested with Resque 1.23.x and 1.24.x
+Currently working with Resque 1.23.x and 1.24.x
+I haven't looked into Resque 2 yet, but it might be possible to natively handle multiple Redis instances with the new `Resque::Backend` class.

 Usage
 -----